mahaozhou/Joint-Pricing-and-Capacity-Design/README.md

 # Joint Pricing and Capacity Design - computational materials

-This repository contains the computational materials used for the numerical analyses in **Strategic Patient Choice in Integrated Online and Offline Outpatient Services: Joint Pricing and Capacity Design**.
+This repository contains the computational materials used for the numerical analyses in **Strategic Patient Choice in Integrated Outpatient Care: Joint Pricing and Capacity Design with Downstream Follow-Up**.

 ## Data availability